This Web Page is Memory

 steam trains, mangles and woolly vests.

-holidays or central heating, no computers and very few motor cars.
+foreign holidays or central heating, no computers and very few motor cars.
 But it was the only world I knew as a child

 and I was well content with it.